mlee1120/Introduction-to-Machine-Learning---Python/README.md

-<p align="justify">This repository contains all projects I implemented while taking a course, Introduction to Machine Learning (Python).</p>
+<p align="justify">This repository contains all projects my teammate and I implemented while taking a course, Introduction to Machine Learning (Python).
+I worked on building and training the models and my teammate worked on analyzing the results and writing the reports.</p>
 <p align="justify">Project 1 and project 2 aim to train and optimize CNN, LSTM, and BLSTM music instrument classifiers and music genre classifiers on NSynth dataset.</p>

 <p align="justify">- Project 1 contains 2 CNN music instrument classifiers (network 1 and network 2) and 1 CNN music genre classifier (network bonus).